 Want to learn more about the emphasis on advertising – visit here.

 Case Study #7: Whoosh

-It was mostly a bricks and mortar store until it realised the power of the Amazon channel.
+It was mostly bricks and mortar stores until it realized the power of the Amazon channel.
 This allowed direct access to its user-base: IT users and gamers.

 The advertising campaign involved purchasing display ads, which meant that competitors were not displayed on their product listings.
 They also targeted the listing pages of the same competitors.

 Want to know more about Whoosh’s strategy – click here.

 Oxyfresh, like Whoosh, experienced an impressive leap in sales.
 They jumped 110% in sales thanks to the strategies they employed when selling items that make you and your pets happy and healthy – in short, health products for pet-lovers.